-This 'Preventing Radicalisation Policy' is part of St Nicholas CE VA Primary School's commitment to keeping children safe.
+This 'Preventing Radicalisation Policy' is part of St Nicholas CE Primary School's commitment to keeping children safe.
 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
 In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act (2015) and the Reviewed Prevent duty guidance for England and Wales (Updated 1 April 2021) which means they must work to prevent children being drawn into extremism.
-This has been reinforced by the revised

 This policy should be read in conjunction with the schools Safeguarding (child Protection) policy.
-Safeguarding children is an important part of a school's work and protecting them from extremism and Radicalisation is one aspect of that.
+Safeguarding children is an important part of a school's work and protecting them from extremism and radicalisation is one aspect of that.